 After I told him that I’d hosted programs in Philadelphia, Atlantic City, and New Rochelle and that I knew something about classical music, he asked if I had an FCC Third Class Radio Operator’s license.
 Of course I did; it was required at every station where I’d worked.
 Like most announcers, the FCC required us to take tests to prove that we knew how to run broadcast equipment.

 Satisfied that I met that first fundamental requirement, Dave invited me to come to the WNCN offices off Fifth Avenue on West 44th Street and take an audition, saying he might be able to use me.

-While most people think of radio networks as being based in New York, this wasn’t.
-WNCN, WXCN Providence and WHCN Hartford were part of WBCN’s “bicycle network,” a term I later learned, meaning the tapes came in the mail.
+While most people think of radio networks as being based in New York, this one wasn’t.
+WNCN, WXCN Providence, and WHCN Hartford, were part of WBCN’s “bicycle network,” a term I later learned, meaning the tapes came in the mail.
 It was applied to a few other similar operations.
 Dave didn’t call it that, of course; the term suggests something cheap.
 Which it was.

 Dave and I made an appointment to meet where he could show me the operation.
 It was not on West 44th Street.
 The tapes and WNCN-created announcements came from the same space as the one housing the transmitter.
-That was at a high-class location: Fifth Avenue near 61st Street on The Hotel Pierre’s 40th floor.
+That was at a high-class location: Fifth Avenue near 61st Street on The Pierre hotel’s 40th floor.
 Sounds glamorous, doesn’t it?